 Estimate Activity Duration – 6 Tools

 Professionals who seek to build a career as a project manager must learn how to create a complete and comprehensive project schedule.
 Basically, a schedule is a list of projects deliverables, tasks, and milestones with start and finish dates.
 Those are often estimated by the help of other information such as resource quantities, activity dependencies, budget, and constraints.
 It is not always an easy task for a project manager to estimate the duration of activities because this requires knowledge and judgment.
+Estimate activity duration is a process in project time management.
 There are some tools to be used for estimating activity duration while creating a work schedule.
 In this article we will discuss six tools: Analogous Estimating, Parametric Estimating, Three Point Estimates, Expert Judgement, Reserve analysis and Group Decision Making Techniques to estimate activity duration.

 Estimate Activity Duration Process